ADE String Chains and Mirror Symmetry: Mirror Symmetry

 Taking the limit $\rho_0 \rightarrow i \infty$ then gives rise to our SCFT $\mathcal{T}_{\frak{g}}^{\textrm{6d}}\{SU(N)\}$ on its tensor branch.
 In the $A$ case, the $\mathbb{P}^1$ corresponding to the affine node splits into two non-compact curves in this limit which support the flavor symmetries of the resulting SCFT.
 Now let us turn to the other little string theory $\mathcal{T}_{\frak{g},N}^{\textrm{A}}$ obtained from type IIA string theory with $N$ NS5-branes on $\mathbb{C}^2/\Gamma_{\frak{g}}$.
 Lifting this to M-theory, we have $N$ M5-branes arranged on points along a circle and probing $\mathbb{C}^2/\Gamma_{\frak{g}}$.
 In the limit where the radius of the transverse circle is infinite, these theories become the \textit{conformal matter} SCFT's studied in \cite{DelZotto:2014hpa}.
 In the present case, however, after reduction to five dimensions one obtains a circular quiver with $N$ nodes given by the gauge group of $\frak{g}$ and generalized bifundamental matter studied in \cite{DelZotto:2014hpa} connecting them, as shown in Figure \ref{fig:T(A)quiver}.

 The theories $\mathcal{T}_{\frak{g},N}^{\textrm{B}}$ and $\mathcal{T}^{\textrm{A}}_{\frak{g},N}$ are related by T-duality upon compactification on a circle down to five dimensions.
 In the five-dimensional setting this T-duality then translates to a perfect duality between two seemingly very different quiver gauge theories.
+One can easily see that the Higgs branches of the two theories match.
+From the brane constructions presented above, the corresponding Higgs branches are given by moduli spaces of $U(N)$ instantons on the ALE spaces $\mathbb{C}^2/\Gamma_{\frak{g}}$.
+The matching between the Coulomb branches is, however, more complicated to see and one has to resort to a case by case study.
 In the following, we shall look at two examples of the duality between these theories.
 In the first case, we take $\frak{g}$ to be given by $A_r$.
 Counting parameters, we see that theory $\mathcal{T}_{A_r,N}^{\textrm{B}}$ has $r+1$ coupling constants, $(r+1)(N-1)$ Coulomb parameters, and one mass parameter.
 Altogether these give $N(r+1)+1$ parameters.
 On the other hand, theory $\mathcal{T}^{\textrm{A}}_{A_r,N}$ is the circular quiver with $N$ nodes of gauge group $SU(r+1)$.
 Thus we have $Nr$ Coulomb parameters, $N$ coupling constants and one mass parameter.
 Again we have $N(r+1)+1$ parameters in total.
 This situation is depicted in Figure \ref{fig:duality1}.

 Note that in both diagrams the bi-fundamental matter fields are ordinary free hypermultiplets.
 This will be not the case in our second example to which we turn now.
 Consider the theory $\mathcal{T}^{\textrm{B}}_{E_6,1}$ where for simplicity we are restricting ourselves to the case $N=1$.
 This theory consists of $SU(d_i)$ gauge nodes for $i=0,\ldots,6$ connected according to the affine $E_6$ Dynkin diagram.
 Counting parameters, we obtain $7$ coupling constants, and $\sum_i (d_i -1)=5$ Coulomb parameters.
 The bi-fundamentals have no masses here, as there is no mass-deformation for $D$ and $E$ type quivers.
 Thus, altogether we arrive at $12$ parameters.
 The dual $\mathcal{T}^{\textrm{A}}_{E_6,1}$ theory consists of an $E_6$ gauge node and a conformal matter adjoint hypermultiplet.
 However, as shown in \cite{DelZotto:2014hpa}, $E_6$ conformal matter hypermultiplets are 6d SCFT's themselves and are given in terms of the chain $(-1)(-3)(-1)$ of $-n$ curves.
 This is graphically depicted in Figure \ref{fig:E6conformalmatter}.